Last updated on April 16th, 2026 at 06:29 pm

 Riva Palace, Split – private rooms

-Riva Royal View Apartments generously sized, authentic apartments in the best part of the Riva – the one bedroomed apartment has the best balcony with fantastic sea views.
-I’ve stopped here once before and spent a lot of time looking at the beautiful view!
+Riva Royal View Apartments offer generously sized, traditional apartments in the quietest part of the Riva – the one-bedroom apartment has the best balcony with fantastic sea views over the prom, a handy base for exploring!

 MEJE – MARJAN HILL

-Best place to stay in Split Croatia for luxury!
+Best place to stay in Split Croatia for luxury & relaxed vibes!

 WHERE TO STAY IN SPLIT’S MARJAN HILL/MEJE